kushaldas/pym/docs/classes.rst

 Getters and setters in Python
 ==============================

 One simple answer, don't.
-If you are coming from other languages (read Java), you will be tempted to use getters or setters in all your classes.
+If you are coming from other languages (like Java), you will be tempted to use getters or setters in all your classes.
 Please don't.
 Just use the attributes directly.
 The following shows a direct example.
 ::